aut-datahub/awesome-ai/README.md

 # Articles and Papers
 * Neural Networks and Deep Learning - *Michael Nielsen* - `Online Book` `free` ([:link:](http://neuralnetworksanddeeplearning.com/))
 * Learning Internal Representations by Error Propagation - *Rumelhart, D. E., Hinton, G. E., Williams, R. J.* - `paper` `free` ([:link:](https://www.cs.toronto.edu/~hinton/absps/pdp8.pdf))

 # Contribution
+Let's Complete this awesome readme :)
-Contribution in this repo is so easy. just you need to fork this repo and then add your desired resources (note that you have to follow the current format of text otherwise your pull request won't be accepted). finally, you make a pull request and if everything is ok, we will merge it. it's really easy, isn't it?
+Contribution is so simple. just you need to fork this repo and then add your desired resources (note that you have to follow the current format of text otherwise your pull request will be rejected) or open an issue.
+It's really easy, isn't it?